-Klein Soccer Club shall be responsible for the promotion of physical health, mental and emotional growth, and develop, govern and promote the game of soccer at all levels of age and competition.
+Klein Soccer Club shall be responsible for the promotion of physical health, mental and emotional growth and to develop, govern and promote the game of soccer at all levels of age and competition.

 Klein Soccer Club was organized more than 35 years ago with the mission of providing soccer for children of all levels of play, from recreational to elite.
 Having varying levels of play allows children to be matched on a team with others of the same skill level and have fun while learning the sport and playing with others.